 Now in control of Cuzco, he led a large force down the Sacred Valley to negotiate a peace with Manco.
 He wrote to the Inca expressing his deep concern and remorse for the treatment he’d received from the Spaniards and promised that the Pizarro brothers would be tried for their crimes.
 Almagro then invited the Inca to return to Cuzco, where he could live in safety, but Manco had heard rumours that Almagro’s true intent was to send him to Spain in chains and he was wary of the Spaniard’s motives.
 The death of some Indians by Almagro’s men in Calca confirmed his suspicions and he soon realised that Almagro was as untrustworthy as Pizarro.
 He retreated to the ancient fortress of Ollantaytambo and prepared for war.
 The Spaniards followed with their cavalry and, with a large contingent of native troops hostile to the Inca, attacked the fortress.
 In the battle that followed the Inca altered the course of the river and drove the conquistadores from the Valley.

 But it was a Pyrrhic victory.
-For the eight months that the siege lasted, Manco’s army had done little more than harass the 196 Spaniards (and their Cañari allies) left in Cuzco to defend the city, and his inability to take the capital was a humiliating blow.
+For the eight months that the siege lasted, Manco’s army had done little more than harass the 196 Spaniards (and their Cañari allies) left there to defend the city, and his inability to take Cuzco was a humiliating blow.
 Manco had realised that he would never be able to win back his lost empire.
 Despite his overwhelming superiority in numbers, his warriors’ primitive weapons of stone and bronze were no match for armoured men on horseback wielding steel swords and arquebuses.
 Moreover, mounted reinforcements were arriving each day from Spain, hungry for spoils.
 His only hope rested in retreating to the most inaccessible part of the Empire, where he hoped to live with his followers in peace, a fugitive Inca free from the harassment of the Spaniards.

 And so, the Inca entered Vilcabamba.